-About 33 million people in the United States claim some Irish ancestry, which is about 10% of the population.
-That’s made St. Patrick’s Day one of the biggest holidays of the year, built around Irish food, culture and music.
+Around 33 million people in the United States claim Irish ancestry, which makes St. Patrick’s Day one of the most celebrated holidays of the year.
+The day is filled with Irish food, music, and traditions that bring people together.

 Kid-Friendly St. Patrick’s Day Party Ideas